bgruening/wilson-app/Readme2.md

 A detailed manual on the WIlsON app can be found [here](https://github.molgen.mpg.de/loosolab/wilson-apps/wiki/Introduction).
 For a quick start without further reading, a set of step by step use cases are provided [here](https://github.molgen.mpg.de/loosolab/wilson-apps/wiki/Introduction#use_cases) or within the App.

 <a name="clarion"/></a>
-## Data format CLARION and data import
+## Data import and our data format CLARION

 CLARION: generiC fiLe formAt foR quantItative cOmparsions of high throughput screeNs